amalaruja/kafka-streams-clojure-demo/README.md

-# kafka-streams-clojure-demo
+# kafka Streams Clojure Demo

-This is demo Kafka Streams application written in Clojure.
+This is a demo Kafka Stream application.